Thada-Jirajaras/Pneumonia-Detection-From-Chest-X-Rays/README.md

 ![comorbid](image/comorbid.png)

 **Description of Training Dataset:**

-The training dataset is an imbalanced dataset containing 1,145 pneumonia cases and a total of 89,696 images sampled from 112,120 chest X-ray images with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients.
+The training dataset is an imbalanced dataset containing 1,145 pneumonia cases and a total of 89,696 images sampled from the Original Dataset (112,120 chest X-ray images with 14 (unique) disease and 'No Finding' labels from 30,805 unique patients).

 However, the training dataset for each training epoch contains only 2,304  images and is almost balanced for Pneumonia and Non-Pneumonia labels by the sampling technique as follows.